Instant Pot Chili Mac (Easy One-Pot Pasta Meal)

 - 2 tablespoons minced fresh cilantro

 - Select Sauté to preheat the cooking pot.
-When hot, add the oil and sauté the beef, onion, and garlic until meat is browning and onion is tender, about 5 minutes.
+When hot, add the oil and sauté the sausage, onion, and garlic until meat is browning and onion is tender, about 5 minutes.
 Transfer to a bowl lined with paper towels to remove excess fat.

 - Select High Pressure for 5 minutes.
 When the cook time ends, turn off the pressure cooker and use a quick pressure release.
 When the valve drops, carefully remove the lid.